slalom-saa/fit-stacks/docs/walkthrough/1. Design/add-product-service-contract.md

 5 seconds

 ### Summary
-Adds a product to the product catalog so that a user can search for it and it can be added to a cart, purchased and/or shipped.
+Adds a product to the product catalog so that a user can search for it and it can be added to a cart, rented, purchased or shipped.

 ### Input